Gold prices are expected to trade sideways today: Angel Commodities

 Outlook

 We expect gold prices to trade sideways today as all the risk and uncertainties have faded for the time being while the minutes of the US Fed talked about slow pace of tightening in 2017 which will be tied to economic rebound.
-On the MCX, gold prices are expected to trade sideways today, international markets are trading flat at $1258 per ounce.
+On the MCX, gold prices are expected to trade sideways today, international markets are trading higher by 0.2 percent at $1258 per ounce.

 For all commodities report, click here